 - Sexual harassment

-You may also, at your earliest convenience, to the Appeals, Complaints, and Conduct Manager on 0131 455 2396 or firstname.lastname@example.org.
+You may also, at your earliest convenience, report to the Complaints Team on 0131 455 2396 or firstname.lastname@example.org.

 Please note, however you chose to report an incident, we will listen to you and handle the issue as fairly and as quickly as we can but we cannot guarantee that we will not take action even if you request us not to.
 We will usually be led by the wishes of the person making the report but in certain situations, particularly where we believe there is a potential risk to the safety of one or more individuals, then we may have to take action which could include making a report to the police.
 If we elect to take further action then we will fully advise you that we are doing this and outline the rationale for doing so.